worker8/SimpleCurrency/README.md

 Room Persistence library is used to access SQLite easily.
 This is used to store the currency data. `USD` is used as the base currency, so all the currency stored in the database is referenced against `USD`.
 Let's say we wanted to find out `Japanese Yen (JPY)` vs. `Pound Sterling (GBP)`, simple math calculation will be done.

 In every periodic interval (currently set at every 30 minutes), the `WorkManager` will fire up a Retrofit call to get the latest currency rate.
 The obtained json will be deserialized by Moshi and write into the database.

+The currency layer network library is extracted into a separate **module** so that it can be decoupled from the main app.
+It can be launched as a standalone separate network library or being swapped out and replaced by another currency API.

 ### Unidirectional data flow & Immutable data
 The project follows the unidirectional data flow rule to better structure the code.